storj/docs/app/dcs/third-party-tools/plex/page.md

 These, along with the other steps we took while setting up the mount, will help optimize Plex performance when reading from Storj.

-With Plex configured to use Storj DCS for storage, you now have a convenient streaming and organization platform backed by reliable, decentralized object storage.
+With Plex configured to use Storj for storage, you now have a convenient streaming and organization platform backed by reliable, decentralized object storage.